Paratii-Video/paratii-embed/README.md

 We are working on submission to most popular oEmbed providers.

-I order to add Paratii as oembed provider, and embed it easily, in your Wordpress site you can add the following snippet inside functions.php
+I order to add Paratii as oembed provider in your Wordpress site, and embed it easily, you can add the following snippet inside functions.php

 ```
 wp_oembed_add_provider( "https://player.paratii.video/play/*", "https://player.paratii.video/oembed/" );